No. All courses are conducted in person with a trainer. There is currently no allowance for online courses via Zoom, Facetime etc.

 Despite current events, we are still unable to extend the date on previous certificates, so please make sure you take it into ServiceNSW within the allotted timeframe.

-Yes.
 Whilst we understand no one wants to fail a test, we must abide by Transport for NSW (NSW Maritime) rules thus strict testing rules will apply.
-You may be allowed more than one attempt on the day but multiple failed attempts will mean you may need to re-attend another course after more study.
+You may be allowed more than one attempt on the day but multiple failed attempts will mean you may need to re-attend another course after some more study.

 As per company policy, all sales are final.
 In the event that you cannot attend the course, refunds are not available.